genevaers/Workbench/database/db2/README.md

 ### Importing to a DB2 schema which contains existing Workbench views

 You cannot import an XMLformat view folder into an environment containing existing Workbench objects.
 Therefore a new *environment* must be created for the import to work.
+Under Administration select New Environment.
 In order to avoid a clash of Control Records it is recommended you un-tick the box that says **Generate a Control Record** before proceeding.
 See the screenshot below.

 ![Alt text](Image/NEW_environment.jpg)